libp2p/js-libp2p/README.md

 THe libp2p implementation in JavaScript is a work in progress.
 As such, there's a few things you can do right now to help out:

- - Go through the modules below and **check out existing issues**.
+ - Go through the modules and **check out existing issues**.
 This would be especially useful for modules in active development.
 Some knowledge of IPFS/libp2p may be required, as well as the infrasture behind it - for instance, you may need to read up on p2p and more complex operations like muxing to be able to help technically.
  - **Perform code reviews**.
 Most of this has been developed by @diasdavid, which means that more eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.
  - **Add tests**.
 There can never be enough tests.